 We hope these ready-made resources from EECC and its partners help you convince others that voting on the 2021 IECC is a critical step that can help move our country forward.
 If you need something that’s not here, please ask us — we will try our best to get you what you need.

-A two-page resource for local building department staff with quick info on the benefits and critical deadlines for updating the 2021 IECC.
+A one-page resource for Mayors and their staff on the benefits of and critical deadlines for updating the 2021 IECC.